collocations.org

 4. amount of time

-We''re wasting precious time.
+We're wasting precious time.

 There is a long lead time between order and delivery of the product.

-VERB + TIME
+VERB + time

 have

-Have you got time for a chat? | I had no time to think.
+I had no time to think.

 give sb/sth